Slippy2k/REminiscence/tools/convert_3do/flashback_3do.md

 .text:00008BE0     BL      play_music
 ```

-Patching the executable (by changing the BEQ instruction to a NOP) enables to both background
+Patching the executable (eg. by changing the BEQ instruction to a NOP) enables playback of
-music and sound effects.
+both background music and sound effects during game play.
+A playthrough of the first level
+shows no major glitches.
+It is not clear why the feature was conditionned.

+## ISO Patches

+The patches have been tested on the US version.
+The executable ('LaunchMe') can
+be found at offset 0x2c61800.

+### Enable music during gameplay

+Change BEQ to NOP.

+.text:00008BD8     BEQ     loc_8BE4

+At 0x2c6a3d8, change 0xa0000001 to 0xe1a00000

+This is for the first level.

+### Load Conrad.coded8 animation

+Change the filename from 'Uncoded16' to something not else.

+At 0x2c6b4b4, change 0x36 to 0x39 (Uncoded16 to Uncoded19)

 ---